frostie/ComputerScience/README.md

 # About this repository
 The intent of this repository is to store some algorithms I used in labs and assignments from my Computer Science degree.
 The repository currently covers:

-- Data Structures and ALgorithm Analysis
+- Data Structures and Algorithm Analysis

 ## Lab: Find the largest element in an unsorted array of integers:
     public class Main